 Care should be taken when using saturated salt solutions.
 The degree of toxicity and corrosivity of salt solutions should be known to the personnel dealing with them.
 The salts listed above may all be used quite safely, but it is nevertheless important to avoid contact with the skin, and to avoid ingestion and splashing into the eyes.
 The salts should always be kept in secure and clearly labelled containers which detail any hazards involved.
 Care should be taken when dissolving calcium chloride crystals in water, as much heat is evolved.
-Chemical hazards are described in 4.8.3 in greater detail.
+Section 4.8 deals with chemicalChemical hazards are described in 4.8.3 in greater detail.

-Saturated salt solutions provide a practical method for adjusting a certain type of hygrometer (capacitive).
-But for calibration purposes, a traceable relative humidity reference instrument should also be used in the air tight volume above the saturated salt solutions.
+Saturated salt solutions provide a practical method for adjusting a certain type of hygrometer (capacitive), but).
+But for calibration purposes a, a traceable relative humidity reference instrument should also be used in the air tight volume above the saturated salt solutions.